The OpenGL interface

 and will work with pyglet without any modification.

-Importing the package gives access to OpenGL, GLU, and all OpenGL registered extensions.
+Importing the package gives access to OpenGL and all OpenGL registered extensions.
 This is sufficient for all but the most advanced uses of OpenGL:

 from pyglet.gl import *

 All function names and constants are identical to the C counterparts.
-For example, the following program draws a triangle on the screen:
+For example, the following code sets the GL clear color and enables depth testing and face culling:

 Some OpenGL functions require an array of data.
 These arrays must be